Uh oh! No shoe polish, no problem! Today I’m going to show you how to clean dress shoes without polish.

 For the best results, start with a tiny amount of petroleum jelly and end by rubbing the shoes with a clean, dry cloth, as with other techniques of shoe cleaning.

-If you have a bunch of half-used lip balms lying around, here’s what you can do with them.
+If you have a bunch of half used lip balms lying around, here’s what you can do with them.
 Instead of throwing them away, wipe a small amount of lip balm into your shoes using a soft cloth.
-After that, massage the shoe with a clean, soft rag until you achieve the desired shine.
+After that, massage the shoe with a clean cloth until you achieve the desired shine on your shoes.

 Everyone nowadays wants to recycle, and using lip balm to polish your shoes makes recycling lip balm a lot easier.

-By making a baking soda paste and rubbing it into your fabric shoes, you may eliminate dirt and bacteria from your shoes.
+Baking soda has so many uses in our homes, it’s not really surprising it works to shine shoes!
+By making a baking soda paste and rubbing it into your dull leather shoes, you may eliminate dirt and bacteria from your shoes.
 Allow for five minutes before rinsing and drying in the sun.

 Mix the linseed oil and vinegar in a 2-to-1 ratio before rubbing it on your shoes with this manner.
 You’ll have a great shine in no time; but, because different materials react differently to this combination, it’s best to test it on a tiny area first before applying it to the entire shoe.

+Shine shoes with vegetable oil – who knew?
 It doesn’t take much walnut or vegetable oil to get your shoes smooth and polished.
-Simply rub the oil into your shoes with a soft cloth, but be sure to buff for a long period because the longer you rub with this substance, the shinier your shoes will appear.
+Simply rub the vegetable oil into your shoes with a soft cloth, but be sure to buff for a long period because the longer you rub with this substance, the shinier your shoes will appear.
 Once all of the oil has been absorbed, wipe the shoes again with a clean cloth for more shine.

 Apply toothpaste to your shoes to restore their whiteness and get rid of scuff marks.
 You can use a toothbrush, a buffing brush, or a rug to apply the toothpaste.
 To add shine, buff using a polishing brush or cloth for extra shine.